Dyslexia Guidance 2021-2022

 If the student’s performance on the universal screener indicates he/she is determined to be at risk, or some risk, for dyslexia, the school shall notify the parent/guardian of the results of the screening and obtain consent for a level 1 or 2 screening to be administered if deemed necessary.

-- The number of students identified to be “at-risk” for dyslexia: 193
+- The number of students identified with Dyslexia: 0

 - International Dyslexia Association

 - The Yale Center for Dyslexia and Creativity